pqienso/saxgpt/README.md

 bash scripts/build_venvs.sh
 ```

-This creates two separate environments:
+This creates 3 separate environments:
 - `.venv/demucs` - For stem separation with Demucs
 - `.venv/encodec` - For audio tokenization with Encodec
+- `.venv/eval` - For evaluation (due to many dependencies needed for the FAD library)

 ## Dataset Creation